timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 By default, rsync implementations use the modification time and file size to determine if it should transfer a file.
-Therefore, throughout a file's lifetime, the modification time SHOULD NOT change -- unless the file's content changes.
+Therefore, throughout a file's lifetime, the modification time should not change -- unless the file's content changes.

-The following deterministic heuristics are RECOMMENDED as the file's timestamp when writing objects to disk:
+The following deterministic heuristics are recommended as the file's timestamp when writing objects to disk:

   - For CRLs, use the value of thisUpdate.